 Contract Management and Asset Disposal

-Western Health formulates an annual procurement activity plan to prioritise strategic procurement activities.
+Western Health formulates an annual procurement activity plan (see below) to prioritise strategic procurement activities.
+Due to COVID-19 the WH PAP release has been delayed.

 Note: All planned procurement activities are subject to revision or cancellation.
 The information in this procurement activity plan is provided for planning purposes only and it does not present a solicitation or constitute a request for proposal, nor is it a commitment by Western Health to purchase the described goods or services.
 There is no obligation to respond to or return any unsolicited bids received.